 - collaboratively secured a $4.7 million federal Reading Excellence Act grant and served as providers of training and development

-- Dr. Susan Bennett-Armistead, Assistant Professor, Early Literacy
+- Dr. Susan Bennett-Armistead, Associate Professor, Early Literacy; Program Coordinator for Literacy

-- Dr. Jan Kristo, Associate Dean for Instruction
+- Dr. Jan Kristo, Professor of Literacy Education

 - Marcia Boody, University Trainer, Maine Literacy Partnership

-- Dr. Rich Kent, Associate Professor & Coordinator of Academic Programs in Literacy.
-Director, Maine Writing Project
+- Dr. Rich Kent, Associate Professor of Literacy Education

 - Jane Wellman-Little, Lecturer